 People with recurrent cancer often experience emotions such as disbelief, confusion, and fear.
-Patients are encouraged to talk with their healthcare team about these feelings and ask about support services to help them cope.
+Patients are encouraged to talk with their healthcare team and other patients about these feelings and you can ask about support services and if there are cancer charities that can help you cope.